juju/docs/src/en/controllers-backup.md

 ### Managing Backups

-As each backup is stored on the state server, you can manage backups from whatever client you can connect from, and fetch previous backups if the originally downloaded file has gone astray.
+As each backup is stored on the controller, you can manage backups from whatever client you can connect from, and fetch previous backups if the originally downloaded file has gone astray.
 You can use the following commands to manage and restore your backups: